The American Horseless Carriage, Perfected

-Sporting a single-cylinder engine, the 1905 Cadillac Model F Touring’s engine produces 9 horsepower.
-Its horizontal engine is not under the hood but is instead found under the car and it uses a chain drive to move the rear wheels.
+Sporting a single-cylinder engine, the 1905 Cadillac Model F Touring produces 9 horsepower.
+Its horizontal engine is not found under the hood but under the car, instead.
+A chain drive moves the rear wheels.
 The Model F has two forward gears and one reverse that are all controlled, like the brakes, on the outside of the car.

 The now-famous Cadillac brand started as the Detroit Automobile Company in 1902.
 That makes 1905 just the third year that the American luxury car maker was producing automobiles.
 The 1905 Model F was also the first of a new style of car with a sharper hood and radiator.